patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 ### Review User Account Management & Security

 Now that our extremely simple "vehicles" API is in place and produces data, we can discuss how we might *protect* this data from unwanted access.
-For example, say these vehicles belong to a (rich) user of the system, and they do not want the VIN numbers available to the public.
+For example, say these vehicles belong to a user of the system, and they do not want the VIN numbers available to the public.

 Back in WEB322, we discussed a number of [security considerations](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/week12-class1/) that are vital to a modern web application.
 This primairly included coverage of HTTPS, Certificates / Certificate Authorities and password encryption (hashing).
 In today's example, we will focus on bcrypt, as well as a refresher on setting up an mLab DB to store our user information & credentials.